 - Provides reference and instruction services to a diverse student body.

-- Collaborates with librarians and university partners to integrate library collections and services across the curriculum.
+- Collaborates with librarians and university partners to integrate library collections & services across the curriculum.

 - Serves on library and university committees and task forces.

 - Pursues scholarship as expected of a tenure-track position.

 ALA-accredited Master’s degree in Library Science/Information Science (or equivalent foreign degree) by July 2021.

 - ALA-accredited Master’s degree in Library Science/Information Science (or equivalent foreign degree) by July 2021.

 - 3-5 years of professional library experience in electronic resource management, including experience working with vendors and publishers, negotiating licenses, and experience with other ER related applications such as link resolvers (esp.
 SFX) and proxy server configuration (esp.
 EZproxy) at time of application.

 - Evidence of a strong commitment to service excellence to a diverse community including a focus on first-generation, Latinx, Black/African American, American Indian, Asian/Asian American, and other historically marginalized groups.

 - At least two years’ experience with Alma, Primo Central Discovery Index, and Primo/Primo VE.